alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 To fix this, you need "Async Bridges" - extension methods like `BindAsync` that handle the `await` for you inside the chain.

+> Note: We are **not** implementing `BindAsync`/`MapAsync` in this tutorial.
+Doing it well quickly turns into boilerplate around `Task` awaiting, cancellation, context, and exception behavior.
+The goal here is to understand the *shape* of composition; in production, use a library that provides these async operators out of the box.

 ### A Warning on Implementation
 Maintenance Note: